Thor (Marvel Cinematic Universe): Combating Thanos and the Infinity War

 On a destroyed Statesman, Thor is threatened by Thanos using the Power Stone, until Loki gives him the Space Stone within the Tesseract.
 Before he does, he calls on the Hulk, but Thanos overpowers Hulk and kills Heimdall.
 After Loki is killed by Thanos, Thor clutches his brother's body as Thanos obliterates the Statesman leaving Thor to die in the open space.
 Thor survives and is rescued by the Guardians of the Galaxy — Peter Quill, Gamora, Drax the Destroyer, Mantis, Rocket, and Groot — and they tell Thor about Thanos' quest to find the Infinity Stones and erase half of all life in the universe.
 Needing a new weapon, Thor leaves in a space pod with Rocket and Groot to Nidavellir, and Rocket gives Thor a cybernetic replacement eye.
 They find that Nidavellir has been ravaged by Thanos and meet the dwarf king Eitri.
 Thor repairs the damaged forge, and they work together to create Stormbreaker, a powerful axe that also grants Thor the power of the Bifrost.
 Thor transports himself, Rocket, and Groot to Wakanda on Earth to help Rogers, Romanoff, Banner, Rhodes, Sam Wilson, Bucky Barnes, T'Challa, and the Wakandan army in the battle against the Outriders.
-Thor is able to defeat scores of Outriders and uses Stormbreaker to severely wound Thanos.
-However, Thanos manages to activate the completed Infinity Gauntlet by snapping his fingers, initiating the Blip.
+Thor is able to defeat scores of Outriders and uses Stormbreaker to severely wound Thanos in the chest.
+However, Thanos tells Thor that he should have gone for the head and manages to activate the completed Infinity Gauntlet by snapping his fingers, initiating the Blip.
 Thanos teleports away and Thor is left to watch in horror when Barnes, Maximoff, Wilson, T'Challa, and Groot disintegrate.